 This section addresses user experience requirements of a telepresence system on an end to end system basis, primarily in terms of functional requirements, rather than detailed performance requirements.

-{Editor’s Note: Further contributions are needed to describe these requirements more precisely, and to limit them to not require detailed performance metrics which may not be available in the near-term.
-Treat the following as examples for now.

-User01: It is recommended that a telepresence system support actual size high-definition (includes 1080p, 1080i, etc.) imaging of videoconferencing participants at the remote end.
+User01: It is recommended that a telepresence system support actual size high-definition imaging of videoconferencing participants at the remote end.
 The support of actual size is considered an advanced Telepresence feature.

-{Editor’s Note: The supported HD modes need further consideration.}

 User11: It is recommended that a telepresence system indicate detailed information associated with a composed capture including the list of originating sources and the policy of the composition.

 …